Psiale/microverse-HTML_FORMS/README.md

 * [Credits](#credits)
 <br>

-# The purpouse of this webpage:
+# The purpouse of this webpage
 to create an static mockup clone of the mint sign up webpage.
 <br>